Potatoes Au Gratin

 • Top with scallion for more flavor.

 • Use gruyere cheese, jack cheese, or even asiago cheese.
+For best results, shred your own cheese as it melts better than pre-shredded packaged cheese.

-• Add cooked protein such as cubes of ham, shredded chicken, or bacon bits to make this delicious side dish into a main meal.
+• Add cooked protein such as cubes of baked ham, shredded chicken, or bacon bits to make this delicious side dish into a main meal.

 Doneness.
-When you think the dish is done, test a couple different areas by stabbing the potato with a fork.
+When you think the dish is done, test a couple of different areas by stabbing the potato with a fork.
 If the potatoes are tender, and it slides through without resistance, the dish is done.

-If the top is browning, but it still needs more time to bake, tent a piece of tin foil over the dish to keep it from burning.
+If the top is browning, but still needs more time to bake, tent a piece of tin foil over the dish to keep it from burning.

 Storing info

 Smaller portions are easy to reheat in the microwave, whereas larger portions should be reheated in the oven.
 Thaw in the fridge overnight.
-Set the oven to 325°F and heat for about 40 minute until warm throughout.
+Set the oven to 325°F and heat for about 25-30 minutes until warm throughout.

 Potatoes Au Gratin Recipe

-With a homemade cream sauce, and layers of parmesan and cheddar cheese, these Potatoes Au Gratin are SO rich and creamy!
+With a homemade cream sauce, and layers of parmesan and cheddar cheese, these potatoes au gratin are so rich and creamy!

-Prep Time 10 minutes
+Prep: 10 minutes

-Cook Time 1 hour 30 minutes
+Cook: 1 hour 30 minutes

-Cool 15 minutes
+Cool: 15 minutes

-Total Time 1 hour 55 minutes
+Total: 1 hour 55 minutes

 Ingredients